Why a great LinkedIn profile?

 6. Include a photograph.

 This is non-negotiable: if you don’t include a photograph you miss out on an opportunity to connect at a more personal level.
 As most people on LinkedIn have pictures it is now considered odd not to.
 This should be a professional looking photograph in work attire (tie not required), of you looking approachable!
-Good quality selfies are just about OK but holiday snaps, sitting at a bar, dinner jackets from your Graduation Ball or your adorable children are no-nos!
+Good quality selfies are just about OK but holiday snaps, sitting at a bar, dinner jackets from your Graduation Ball or pics with your adorable children are no-nos!
 Or a tortoise… a genuine LinkedIn photo!

 7. Check privacy settings and consider including contact information.